Frequently Asked Questions

-The Polymer Blocks remove soil particles such as clay, sand and silt, as well as the contaminants that may be attached to the particles such as nitrogen and phosphorus nutrients, metals and hydrocarbons.
+The Clearflow Gel Block Flocculant removes soil particles such as clay, sand and silt, as well as the contaminants that may be attached to the particles such as nitrogen and phosphorus nutrients, metals and hydrocarbons.

 Yes, results have shown reductions in dissolved metals in many applications through the removal of colloidal TDS (Total Dissolved Solids); however, these results vary depending on water chemistry and the metals present.

-Contact one of our Sales Team, or review our job histories for job specific data and reduction values.
+Contact us for specific data and reduction values.

 Environment Canada-certified toxicity tests on fish (fathead minnow, rainbow trout), water fleas and algae have been conducted on the Lynx product(s) offered by Clearflow.

-Water Lynx & Soil Lynx, when applied, bind to the soil and/or natural material, such as jute.
+Soil Lynx, when applied, binds to the soil and/or natural material, such as jute.

 Validation of our toxicity statements and environmental impact studies have been conducted by University of Alberta and the University of Guelph and third-party labratories.